Hell ship: Japanese hell ships

 In May 1942, the Japanese began transferring its captured POWs by sea.
 Prisoners were often crammed into cargo holds with little air, ventilation, food, or water, for journeys that would last weeks.
 Many died due to asphyxia, starvation or dysentery.
 Some POWs became delirious and unresponsive in their environment of heat, humidity and lack of oxygen, food, and water.
 These transports carried a mixture of POWs and regular Japanese troops and cargo, and thus were not eligible to be marked as non-combatants.
-As a result, such vessels could be attacked by Allied submarines and aircraft, meaning they were at risk of being sunk before they even reached their destination.
+As a result, such vessels could be attacked by Allied submarines and aircraft, meaning they were at risk of being sunk before they reached their destination.
 More than 20,000 Allied POWs died at sea when the transport ships carrying them were attacked by Allied submarines and aircraft.

 List of ships sunk

 Arisan Maru

 On October 24, 1944, the Arisan Maru was transporting 1,781 U.S. and Allied military and civilian POWs when it was hit by a torpedo from a U.S. submarine (either USS Shark or USS Snook), at about 5:00 p.m.; it finally sank about 7:00 p.m.
 No POWs were killed by the torpedo strikes, and nearly all were able to escape from the ship's holds, but the Japanese did not attempt to rescue any of them from the sea.
 Only nine of the prisoners aboard survived the event.
 Five escaped and made their way to China in one of the ship's two life boats.
 They were reunited with U.S. forces and returned to the United States.
 The remaining four were later recaptured by Imperial Japanese naval vessels, with one of them dying shortly after they reached land.